Join the Big Walk - Our 8th Year

-"The Big Walk" is still a tough long walk through suburban and urban New Jersey ending in New York City organized by the FreeWalkers and in support of the East Coast Greenway.
-The Greenway staff also provide much appreciated SAG assistance along the way.
+"The Big Walk" is a tough long walk through suburban and urban New Jersey ending in New York City organized by the FreeWalkers and in support of the East Coast Greenway.
+The Greenway staff also provide much appreciated SAG assistance along the way until Liberty State Park.

 Background on The Big Walk